 BookBrunch is an information site and daily news service for the book industry.
-It is edited by Liz Thomson and Nicholas Clee, writers and journalists who are both former editors of trade journals.
+It was founded by Liz Thomson and Nicholas Clee, writers and journalists who are both former editors of trade journals.

 Nicholas Clee was Editor of the Bookseller from 1999 to 2004, and before that was the paper's Book News Editor (1984-1999).
 He writes about books and the book industry for the Times, Guardian, Times Literary Supplement, and NewBooks magazine, and is Contributing Editor of the Publishers Association Statistics Yearbook.
 He was food columnist for the New Statesman from January 2007 to September 2008, and has also written for the Observer Sports Monthly.
 He has been a judge of the Booker Prize, Encore Award and Granta Best of Young British Novelists.
 He is the author of Don't Sweat the Aubergine: What Works in the Kitchen and Why (Short Books, 2nd edition from Black Swan in 2012) and Eclipse: The Story of the Rogue, the Madam and the Horse That Changed Racing (Bantam Press; Overlook US).

 Mobile: 44 (0) 7949 594093